 Ninth Circuit OKs FBI’s National Security Letter Gag Orders

-SAN FRANCISCO (CN) — The Ninth Circuit on Monday upheld the FBI’s use of gag orders to muzzle companies about the number and content of national security letters they receive without a warrant seeking records on their customers.
+SAN FRANCISCO (CN) — The Ninth Circuit on Monday upheld the FBI’s use of gag orders to muzzle companies about the number and content of national security letters they receive seeking records on their customers without a warrant.

 A three-judge panel found that because the gag orders serve a compelling government interest — protecting national security — and because the FBI must review them periodically and defend them in court upon request, the directives do not violate the First Amendment.